Generic Name: alendronate and cholecalciferol (a-LEN-droe-nate & KOE-le-kal-SIF-er-ol)

-Store alendronate/cholecalciferol at 77 degrees F (25 degrees C) in the original blister package.
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store alendronate/cholecalciferol at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), in the original blister package.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep alendronate/cholecalciferol out of the reach of children and away from pets.

 - If you have any questions about alendronate/cholecalciferol, please talk with your doctor, pharmacist, or other health care provider.

 - Alendronate/cholecalciferol is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.